* * *

 “I have never had to use deadly force against a dog; however, there have been times where I have had my gun drawn because of one,” said the Pennsylvania patrol officer, who asked to remain anonymous.
 “I would use deadly force if my or someone else’s life were in imminent danger.”

-A Bronx police officer with the New York Police Department told Pets Adviser that the NYPD includes some training on how to handle encounters with dogs.
+A Bronx police officer with the New York Police Department told Petful that the NYPD includes some training on how to handle encounters with dogs.
 He stressed that it’s drilled into officers’ heads that using lethal force is “always a last resort.”

 The NYPD is certainly not immune to police shootings of dogs.
 Last year, after a pit bull named Star was shot in the head in the middle of a New York City street (caught on video), a petition with nearly 700 signatures was sent to the mayor’s office urging better training of NYPD officers.